zachvalenta/notes-sw/za/git.md

 * file history: `tig path/to/file`
 * blame: `tig blame path/to/file` https://stackoverflow.com/q/15304804 or tree view `t` then `b`
 > binding to view full file https://www.youtube.com/watch?v=goNodOWENEg

+## tracker (gfold / Atalanta)

+there's some bullshit project squatting on the domain https://pypi.org/project/atl/

+what I realized after 90 mins debugging gfold: it can only surface git repos that are subdirs of the paths you're specifying i.e you can't just give it paths to git repos. this is a problem bc it's not granular enough e.g. it will surface everything inside `capp` or `notes` https://github.com/nickgerace/gfold/issues/261

 # 🏗️ WORKFLOW